-The current AI-driven knowledge framework in agriculture is yet to redeem the long-standing problems of Indian agriculture.
-What we need therefore is an umbrella policy on AI and agriculture, built on the first principle of long term sustainability of agricultural livelihoods, that can work to guarantee rewarding and stable livelihoods for marginal producers, women farmers, landless farmers, co-operatives and Farmer Producer Companies (FPOs).
+We need an umbrella policy on AI and agriculture, built on the first principle of long term sustainability of agricultural livelihoods, that can work to guarantee rewarding and stable livelihoods for marginal producers, women farmers, landless farmers, co-operatives and Farmer Producer Companies (FPOs).
 AI technologies must work to sustain diverse and locally relevant practices of agriculture that not only learn from local knowledge systems, but also respect and promote the traditional knowledge commons.
-An AI ecosytem in agriculture must encourage innovation at the edges-enabling entrepreneurs and SMEs to innovate along the entire value chain.
-Within a comprehensive policy framework on AI and agriculture, interconnected strategies and actions need to be initiated by multiple nodes in the government.
+An AI ecosystem in agriculture must encourage innovation at the edges-enabling entrepreneurs and SMEs innovate along the to entire value chain.
+Within comprehensive а policy framework on AI and agriculture, interconnected strategies and actions need to be initiated by multiple nodes in the government.
 Some suggestions in this regard are offered below.

-6.1 Building Data Infrastructure and Public Goods for Agriculture
+6.1 Building data infrastructure and public goods for agriculture

 Sustained investment for the creation of data infrastructure in the field of agriculture is urgently needed to catalyse research, innovation and application.
-This includes interventions for digitising existing sources of data and providing open data and APIs on various aspects, including agricultural mandis (markets), weather, soil, seeds, etc. Global initiatives like the Platform for Big Data in Agriculture may be useful models to consider, adapt and refine, in this regard.
-56 NITI Aayog has also put forth the idea of an annotated national data marketplace, which can serve as a common resource for researchers, private actors and government agencies to innovate upon.
+This includes interventions for digitising existing sources of data and providing open data and APIs on various aspects, including agricultural mandis (markets), weather, soil, seeds, etc. Global initiatives like the Platform for Big Data in Agriculture may be useful models to consider, adapt and refine, in this regard.56 NITI Aayog has also put forth the idea of an annotated national data marketplace, which can serve as a common resource for researchers, private actors and government agencies to innovate upon.